 5. The effect of well-meaning, but misguided, popular religion in promoting ideas which aid and abet collectivist government.

 Widespread consent for all this institutionalized rottenness occurs only because of public ignorance about the superior viability of unimpeded interaction among completely free sovereign nations.
 Anywhere Libertarian candidates are on the ballot at this time, the machinery for right action is potentially already in place.
-Having Libertarians in all major government positions on an ongoing basis will solve all of the above problems each within it's own particular time frame.
+Having true Libertarians in all major government positions on an ongoing basis will solve all of the above problems each within it's own particular time frame.

 To be adequately understood, this material should be read very carefully in the sequence presented.
 This includes footnotes.
 Many common terms are meticulously clarified, and a lot of unfamiliar new information is presented.
 The reader should not be distracted here by what is a somewhat lofty style of writing.
 The writer makes only small apology for this, having been influenced by the inspired high moral tone of many of those whose works he has been privileged to read.